Broad Run High School: Curriculum

 Students mainly attend classes on the Broad Run campus, but have opportunities to take additional, specialized courses at LCPS's magnet and alternative schools, such as science and math at Loudoun Academy of Science or vocational education classes at C.S.
 Monroe Technology Center.

 The school's instructional curriculum is set primarily by the LCPS district office based on Virginia Department of Education requirements.
 Broad Run's curriculum is typical of Virginia and United States secondary schools.

 Students attending the Loudoun Academy of Science and Monroe Advanced Technical Academy do so every other class day, taking their non-magnet classes (typically core courses, such as English, social sciences and electives) at Broad Run on the alternate days.

-In the fall 2007–spring 2008 school year, AP physics students at Broad Run were credited with the discovery of Asteroid 2007 TW04, which they have officially begun calling "Sparta" in honor of the Broad Run Spartans.
-The team, led by their AP Physics teacher, was awarded by NASA.
+In the 2007–2008 school year, AP Physics students at Broad Run were credited with the discovery of Asteroid 2007 TW04, which they have officially started calling "Sparta" in honor of the Broad Run's mascot, the Spartan.
+The team, led by their AP Physics teacher Janet Bosch, was awarded by NASA.

 Academic performance and achievement

 Accreditation

 Broad Run is a fully accredited high school based on the Standards of Learning (SOL) examinations in Virginia.
-Virginia high schools are considered fully accredited if students achieve pass rates of 70% or above in all four content areas (English, mathematics, history/social sciences, and science) on SOL examinations administered during the previous school year.
-Broad Run's pass rates for the 2006–2007 SY were: English – 95%; Math – 87%; History – 91%; and Science – 85%.
+Virginia high schools are considered fully accredited if students achieve pass rates of 70% or above in three content areas (english, mathematics, and science) on SOL examinations administered during the previous school year.
+Broad Run's pass rates for the 2024–2025 school-year were as follows: